tmoor008/CS14-SPRING15/lab06/README.md

 is a stable sort.

-Part B: In order to implement the program, I placed this section in main.cc along with commented code expalining why each test proves stability.
+Part B: In order to implement the program, I placed this section in main.cc along with commented code explaining why each test proves stability.